gpbl/react-day-picker/website/docs/README.md

 - Localizable in any language.
 - Following the WAI-ARIA guidelines.
 - Customizable internal components for complex use cases.

+DayPicker is written in TypeScript and compiled to CommonJS and ESM.
+It requires [date-fns](https://date-fns.org) as a peer dependency.

 ## Example